Equipment & Facility Design for Risk Zones

 • Separate air handling units and positive air pressure in High Risk zones

-Physical barriers or walls between areas
+Physical barriers between areas

-Temperature control systems and restricted access points
+Temperature control and restricted access points

-Floor and drain design to prevent cross-zone contamination
+Drainage design to prevent cross-zone contamination

 Evidence to Maintain:

-• HVAC system design specs
+• HVAC system specifications

-Floor plan with zoning details and flow direction
+Floor plan with zoning and flow details

 Barrier and access control documentation